Blacklisted By Google: How to Remove Website from Google Blacklist – WordPress, Magento, Prestashop, OpenCart, Drupal

 Consult Astra security experts now to remove site from google blacklist.
 Our powerful Firewall safeguards your website from XSS, LFI, RFI, SQL Injection, Bad bots, Automated Vulnerability Scanners, and 80+ security threats.
-Secure my website now.
+Fix Google Blacklist Now.

 3) Removing Site IP from Spam Lists

-It is entirely possible that your infected site was used for massive spread spam campaign.
+It is entirely possible that your infected site was used for a massive spread spam campaign.
 Few groups on the internet look out for domains spamming users.
 Thus, indeliberately your website may have landed in such lists.
 However, there is nothing to worry about.
-There are services available which help you look through such lists.
-Although there are so many such services, you can use MX Toolbox.
-The interface is pretty simple as it displays the search results next to each blacklist domain name.
+There are services available that help you look through such lists.

 This is an image showing a scan of our domain.
 So, it checks out multiple lists and gives you the output neatly.
 You can then proceed on the lists that blacklist your website.
 Different lists have different procedures to remove your site IP from the list.
 The Internet can be of great help!

-How to Avoid Being Blacklisted by Google in Future:
+How to Avoid Being Blacklisted by Google in the Future:

 Work closer with Google for Google blacklist removal.
 Google analytics is a great way to know about your website.
 It gives you a comprehensive view of how your website works regarding internet traffic.

-This is a sample image of the Google analytics.
+This is a sample image of Google analytics.
 A few critical terms in this are: